skewballfox/sniper-code/README.md

 WARNING: NOT READY

 this currently is under development.
-This will likely be under development for a while.
-I'm going to be working to implement this in another editor first, due to issues getting it to compile for the vscode's electron version, which is different from the system's version

-implementation of [sniper snippet manager](https://github.com/Sniper-Core) in vscode,which when fully implemented this will allow you to use the same snippets across editors. it's planned to also have a few features not found in other snippet managers, such as modular,library-based snippets.
+implementation of [sniper snippet manager](https://github.com/skewballfox/sniper) in vscode,which when fully implemented this will allow you to use the same snippets across editors. it's planned to also have a few features not found in other snippet managers, such as modular,library-based snippets.

+right now I'm mainly just working on implementing the minimum basic functionality (getting completions, getting snippets).
+This project should remain pretty bare bones(only implementing function calls, and performing necessary work for vscode specific details), because I'm trying to have the majority of the work handled independently of the editor.

 ## Features